 Personal Injury Defense

 Are you a landlord without insurance being sued for an alleged injury at your property?
 Are you a manager being sued for the injury of a tenant or guest?
 Are you a home inspector being sued for an injury, where the victim alleges your inspection was a cause in the case?
-Mr. Dimmerman may be able to assist.
+If you do not have insurance, Mr. Dimmerman may be able to assist.

 Just because you have a legitimate gripe with your landlord, that does not mean withholding rent is necessarily the best option.
+The internet has created significant confusion in this regard.
 If you are confused about how to approach the situation and need guidance on the law and facts, reach out to Mr. Dimmerman.
 Winding up in court can only add insult to injury.
 You could even get stuck paying the landlord's legal fees.

 Philadelphia Housing Authority (PHA) Appeals

 Do you believe that the Philadelphia Housing Authority (PHA) has unfairly evicted you?
 Is PHA claiming that you breached the lease when the infraction was de minimis and you have otherwise been a stellar tenant in good standing?
 If you are of this mindset, then you very well may have the right to a trial by jury.
 Mr. Dimmerman wants to assist you for a reduced fee or even pro bono, on a case-by-case basis.